-Before I became educated about which fats are actually good you you, had switched to soy margarine and I loved the taste of Shed’s Spread.
+Before I became educated about which fats are actually good for you, I had switched to soy margarine and I loved the taste of Shed’s Spread.
 Ugh!

 Then, I stopped using much margarine at all when I started to eat low fat, because they said fat, in general, was bad for the health.
-After having my misconceptions corrected by the teachings of the Weston Price Foundation, I now love butter and eat it off the spoon!
+After having my misconceptions corrected by the teachings of the Weston Price Foundation, I now love it and eat butter off the spoon!

 Misunderstood and maligned for the last few decades, butter is probably one of the healthiest fats you can eat.
 As studied and documented by Dr. Weston Price, many traditional cultures held butter up to be a sacred food.

 Dr. Price found in his travels as he recorded in Nutrition and Physical Degeneration,

 Isolated Swiss villagers placed a bowl of butter on their church altars, set a wick in it, and let it burn throughout the year as a sign of divinity in the butter.